khyechun/is215-esd/README.md

 ## Installation for Web Page

-Navigate the command prompt to the directory of the apigateway folder
+Navigate the command prompt to the directory of esd-ui folder

 ```bash
 cd esd-ui/